audo-ai/audo-docs/docs/quickstart.md

 slug: /
 ---

-Our API consists of a simple HTTP API located at `https://api.audo.ai/v1/` that you can call to perform noise removal.
-The routes are as follows:
+Our noise removal API consists of a simple set of HTTP endpoints located under `https://api.audo.ai/v1/`.
+These endpoints are as follows:

  - `POST /remove-noise` with an audio file to obtain `<jobId>`
  - `GET /remove-noise/<jobId>/status` to check the status of the job and get `<processedPath>`
  - `GET /<processedPath>` to download the processed audio file with noise removed

-We'll cover these endpoints in more detail on the next page.
+We'll cover these in more detail on the next page.

 ## Getting an API key